finalverse/finalverse/README.md

 This MVP focuses on the core loop of songweaving, world simulation and AI interaction.
 Contributions that enhance interoperability with FinalStorm, improve AI behaviours or extend the service APIs are welcome.
 Please ensure code is formatted with `cargo fmt` and that all services compile with `cargo build --workspace`.

+## Release History

+- **0.1.0** - Initial proof-of-concept MVP.
+See `CHANGELOG.md` for details.

 ## License

-MIT © 2025 Finalverse Team
+© 2025 Finalverse Inc. All rights reserved.